portyanikhin/SharpProp/README.md

 * `Update` - updates the state of the fluid.
 * `Reset` - resets all non-trivial properties.
+* `SpecifyPhase` - specify the phase state for all further calculations.
+* `UnspecifyPhase` - unspecify the phase state and go back to calculating it based on the inputs.
 * `WithState` - returns a new fluid instance with a defined state.
 * `IsentropicCompressionTo` - the process of isentropic compression to a given pressure.
 * `CompressionTo` - the process of compression to a given pressure.